 -Interference with oral functions: Jewelry can result in overactive salivary glands, which can negatively affect how you speak, chew and swallow.

 We at Kenai Dental Clinic certainly do not want to hamper your sense of free will and individuality, but considering the risks of oral piercings, we courteously advise you to find another way to communicate your character.
 Should you decide to move ahead with the piercing, please understand that you can always contact Dr. Glen Lockwood and the rest of our staff at Kenai Dental Clinic at the first sign of any oral problem.
-We are located in Kenai, Alaska and our phone number is 907-283-4875.
+We are located in Kenai, and our phone number is 907-283-4875.
 We’d be thrilled to see you!